 Twice a month or once a month during winter.

 1. Indirect Lighting

 Lemon Lime Philodendron and Neon Pothos are quite similar in lighting requirements.
 Both plants can tolerate low lighting conditions and often grow normally, even in shaded areas.

-The ideal location to place both the plants in a location that receives indirect lighting.
+The ideal location to place both plants in a location that receives indirect lighting.

 Lack of proper lighting for Lemon Lime Philodendron tends to form small and leggy stems flowers.
-Whereas Neon Pothos appears dull and shows leggy growth.
+At the same time, Neon Pothos appears dull and shows leggy growth.

 Tips to Maintain Ideal Lighting Conditions